keu/docs/software/custom-image-registry.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-## Overview

 Astronomer Software includes access to a Docker image registry that is managed by Astronomer.
 Every time a user deploys to Astronomer Software, a Docker image is generated and pushed to this registry.
-Depending on your deployment method, these Docker images can include OS and Python dependencies, DAG code, and the Airflow service.
+Depending on your deploy method, these Docker images can include OS and Python dependencies, DAG code, and the Airflow service.

-Using the Astronomer internal registry is often the best option for organizations getting started with Astronomer and when users are comfortable deploying code.
-However, using this registry might not be compatible with your organization's security requirements.
+Using the Astronomer registry is recommended when you're getting started and your team is comfortable deploying code.
+However, the Astronomer registry might not meet your organization's security requirements.

-If your organization cannot use the default Astronomer internal registry, you can configure a custom container image registry.
-A custom container image registry is recommended for mature organizations who require additional control for security and governance reasons.
-Your organization can use a custom container registry to scan images for CVEs, malicious code, and unapproved Python and OS-level packages contained in the Docker images that are generated during the code deploy process.
+If your organization can't support the Astronomer default internal registry, you can configure a custom container image registry.
+This option is best suited for organizations who require additional control for security and governance reasons.
+Using a custom registry provides your organization with the opportunity to scan images for CVEs, malicious code, and unapproved Python and OS-level packages contained in Docker images.

 ## Implementation considerations